Bernard Krigstein: Biography

 Krigstein's best-known work in comic books is editor Al Feldstein's story "Master Race", originally published in the debut issue (April 1955) of EC Comics' Impact.
 The protagonist is a former Nazi death camp commandant named Reissman who had managed to elude justice until he is spotted ten years later riding the New York City Subway.
-This story was remarkable for its subject matter, since the Holocaust was rarely discussed in popular media of the 1950s, as indicated by the controversy that same year surrounding Alain Resnais's Night and Fog (1955).
+This story was remarkable for its subject matter, since many have claimed that the Holocaust was rarely discussed in popular media of the 1950s.

-Krigstein, who sometimes chafed at the limits of the material EC gave him to illustrate, expanded what had been planned for six pages into an eight-page story The results were so striking that the company reworked the issue to accommodate the two extra pages.
+Krigstein, who sometimes chafed at the limits of the material EC gave him to illustrate, expanded what had been planned for six pages into an eight-page story.
+The results were so striking that the company reworked the issue to accommodate the two extra pages.
 In his expansion, Krigstein had stretched out certain sequences in purely visual terms; repetitive strobe-like drawings mimic the motion of a passing train, and Commandant Reissman's final moment of life is broken down into four individual poses of desperate physical struggle.
 Art Spiegelman described the effect in The New Yorker: "The two tiers of wordless staccato panels that climax the story... have often been described as 'cinematic', a phrase thoroughly inadequate to the achievement: Krigstein condenses and distends time itself...
 Reissman's life floats in space like the suspended matter in a lava lamp.
 The cumulative effect carries an impact—simultaneously visceral and intellectual—that is unique to comics."

+In 2018, the original artwork for "Master Race" was bought at auction by the Boon Foundation for Narrative Graphic Arts, located in Belgium, for $600,000.00.